YuriyIvon/DatabaseBenchmark/README.md

 These snippets use a sample CSV file from [here](https://eforexcel.com/wp/wp-content/uploads/2017/07/1000000%20Sales%20Records.zip). _You will need to remove spaces from CSV headers to make them consistent with the table definition._

 To start running benchmarks you will need to create a set of query definitions.
-In our example scenario we will use only two queries - one returning a page of results for some search criteria and one for an aggregate query.
+In our example scenario we will use only two queries - one returning a page of results for some search criteria ([SalesPageQuery.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/7df40d3a106419c93fa788a5d5a021b4fd4d03b1/samples/Sales/SalesPageQuery.json)) and one calculating aggregates for a subset of data ([SalesAggregateQuery](https://github.com/YuriyIvon/DatabaseBenchmark/blob/7df40d3a106419c93fa788a5d5a021b4fd4d03b1/samples/Sales/SalesAggregateQuery.json)).

 To make sure that the query is properly generated in all cases and you get correct results do a single run: